purna198/-IAB207-QUT/README.md

 # -IAB207-QUT
-This repository is for group 3.
+This repository is for group 3. three people are in this group.